-- Does the pupil have access to extremist influences? - Does the pupil access the internet for the purposes of extremist activities? - Has the pupil witnessed or become the victim of racial or religious hate crimes? - Does the pupil vocally support terrorist attacks, either verbally or in their written work? - Is there a pattern of regular or extended travel within the UK? - Does the pupil have experience of poverty, disadvantage, discrimination or social exclusion? - Does the pupil have insecure, conflicted or absent family relationships? - Has the pupil experienced any trauma in their lives, particularly trauma associated with war or conflict? - Is there evidence that a significant adult or other person in the pupil's life has extremist views or sympathies? - Is the pupil the victim of social isolation?
+Does the pupil have access to Does the pupil access the internet Has the pupil witnessed or become extremist influences? for the purposes of extremist the victim of racial or religious hate activities? crimes?
+Does the pupil vocally support Is there a pattern of regular or Does the pupil have experience of terrorist attacks, either verbally or in extended travel within the UK? poverty, disadvantage, their written work? discrimination or social exclusion?
+Does the pupil have insecure, Has the pupil experienced any Is there evidence that a significant conflicted or absent family trauma in their lives, particularly adult or other person in the pupil's relationships? trauma associated with war or life has extremist views or conflict? sympathies?
+Is the pupil the victim of social · isolation?